-1- Creating Content with Audience in Focus
+1. Creating Content with an Audience in Mind

 While creating and storing content for your business is the basic job of a CMS, it is simply not enough on its own.
 Instead of just creating content, the CMS needs to target specific audiences and create content according to their preferences.
-For this, the CMS will need technology to carry out in-depth analysis of the customer behavior.
+For this, the CMS will need technology to carry out an in-depth analysis of customer behavior.
 It will need to experiment with content to learn more about the target audience.
-The management will include managing multiple versions like mobile specific content or content in different languages.
+The management will include managing multiple versions like mobile-specific content or content in different languages.

 Why should the CMS be capable of this?
-The simple reason is that content creators or marketers cannot analyze data and consumer behavior on their own.
+The reason is that content creators or marketers cannot analyze data and consumer behavior on their own.
 Manually studying the data and analyzing it would take ages and most likely would not be accurate.
 A CMS, on the other hand, will automate the process and use complex algorithms to produce results as close to reality as possible.
-The outcome is smooth workflow and prompt results which help marketers make important decisions about content.
+The outcome is a smooth workflow and prompt results that help marketers make important decisions about content.

-2- Integration with Other Systems
+2. Integration with Other Systems

-The benefit of this integration ability is that your content improves heavily with the help of other tools and systems.
+The benefit of this integration ability is that your content improves greatly with the help of other tools and systems.
 It also considerably improves the flow of operations and everything stays connected with each other.
 To achieve this, you should go for an open source CMS.
 It will allow you to make modifications according to your own needs and systems.

-3- Ability to Adapt
+3. Ability to Adapt

-The CMS should be fully prepared to adapt to changes of the future and for that it will need flexibility and speed to adopt changes and handle future circumstances.
+The CMS should be fully prepared to adapt to future changes and for that it will need flexibility and speed to adopt changes and handle future circumstances.
 A CMS designed to solve current problems only is of no use to your enterprise as it may work for a year or two but not more.
-How do you know if a CMS is able to keep up with the changing trends in future?
+How do you know if a CMS is able to keep up with the changing trends in the future?
 It should have customization options that allow flexibility of changes.
 The dialog for upgrades should always be there even after signing the licensing agreement.

 As an enterprise, it becomes your job to find a CMS vendor that promises this flexibility of change.
 An open source CMS is a good call too as you can make changes in the future according to your own needs.
 But since you did not create the CMS, it is better to have the vendor create the changes.
 Do not rely on solutions limited to the problems of the present, think about what could be the problems in the future and find a CMS that has the flexibility to change.